gearsngenes/Atomic-Agentic/README.md

 Workflows orchestrate Atomic-Agentic primitives into deterministic pipelines.
 They provide patterns for composition, branching, iteration, and parallelism, enabling you to build complex agentic systems from modular components.

 **Workflow classes include:**
-- `BasicFlow` â€“ wraps a single component
+- `BasicFlow` — wraps a single component
-- `SequentialFlow` â€“ chains steps in sequence
+- `SequentialFlow` — chains steps in sequence
-- `ParallelFlow` â€“ runs branches concurrently
+- `ParallelFlow` — runs branches concurrently
-- `RoutingFlow` â€“ routes input to a selected branch
+- `RoutingFlow` — routes input to a selected branch
-- `IterativeFlow` â€“ loops until a judge condition is met
+- `IterativeFlow` — loops until a judge condition is met

 **Note:**
 Workflows return typed result envelopes (`*FlowResult`) with `.result` and full run metadata.
 Use `StructuredInvokable` explicitly when you need to project a step's output dict to a fixed schema â€” workflow steps themselves do not apply schema projection.